IMG_3616.jpg

 Supervision

-Our Control Room is staffed by a Duty Officer who maintains contact with all of our assignments on a 24-hour basis for periodic status reports.
+Rosters, including standby officers, are prepared bi-monthly by the Administrative Sergeant which is then vetted and approved by the Operations Manager.
+Our Control Room is staffed by a Duty Officer who maintains contact with all of our assignments on a 24- hour basis for periodic status reports.
 The Duty Officer is also responsible for dispatching standby officers and monitoring timely reliefs.
 The Control Room is the hub of our operations, and is responsible for coordinating response efforts to incidents out on our various assignments.

+On a monthly basis, site visits are also carried out by the Operations Manager to evaluate the efficiency and overall performance of the roles and functions required at each respective location.
 The Supervisor is also responsible for maintaining an open line of communication with our Customer contact that is responsible for day-to-day security operations, to ensure that any operational issues can be addressed before they escalate into a major problem.

 Any weakness or procedural deficiency observed by the Security Officer, Supervisor or Operations Manager is immediately addressed and corrected with the client’s consultation where necessary.